thanhnguyentang/thanhnguyentang.github.io/blogs/paper_structures.md

 # 5. Some other practical observations
 * Intuition (or **mental experiment** <sup>1</sup>) $\rightarrow$ simple analytical example $\rightarrow$ Scale the idea in practice
 * Figure 1 is the one that tells everything about the main intuition (aka the mental experiment) of a paper.
 Quick check: A good figure 1 is the one that if you read only the Figure 1 and its caption, you still have an idea of the main thing in this paper.
 A really nice exemplar for this is [5].
 While the main contribution of [5] is a technical method for preventing catastrophic forgetting, Figure 1 of this paper presents only the mental experiment that requires not much expertise to understand.
+* Some papers have very simple final derivation which is very intuitive (and looks as if a heuristic), e.g. [5,7].
+Despite this, there should be good backup for this final derivation:
+    * (1) **Pre-backup**: The mental experiment motivation, simple analytical example and mathematical backup that lead to the final derivation,
+    * (2) **Post-backup**: Some good experimental prototype (synthetic or scaled one) to prove why the final derivation works.

+    Without the pre-backup, the idea would look like very much arbitrary and heuristic.
+Without the post-backup, the idea becomes useless.

 <sup>1</sup> *I first hear the term **mental experiment** from [a friend of mine]((https://arxiv.org/abs/1807.04015)).
 This is a nice term that I wish to adopt it though my intended use might not exactly have the same meaning as its originality.*